ahh95/SRC2023/README.md

 11) The command(s) A.B, A.B.C, etc. find the "matrix" product of the involved "matrices".
 One could also invoke vectors, and accordingly this dot command finds the output as a matrix or a vector or a scalar.
 For instance, u.A.v would return a scalar if u is a 1xn vector, A is an n x m matrix, and v is an m x 1 vector.
 12) The curly brackets define vectors and matrices.
 For example, {1,2,3} is the vector (1,2,3), and {{1,2},{3,4}} is the matrix with first row (1,2) and second row (3,4).
 13) The Dsolve command solves an ODE or a system of ODE's.
 More information about this command can be found on the Mathematica website.
-14) The ci and di (along with their conjugagtes Ci and Di) are constants coming from solving ODE's.
+14) The ci and di (along with their conjugates Ci and Di) are constants coming from solving ODE's.
 15) The Collect[expression, var] factorizes and arranges a given "expression" with respect to suitable considerations for "var", for instance according to increasing powers of "var".
 16) The TrigReduce command simplifies a given expression involving trigonometric functions, possibly invoking De Moivre's formula if it makes the expression more compact and reduced.
 17) The % command returns the latest output.